henriquemoreiraa/henriquemoreiraa/README.md

 I love making things and getting them done.
 I'm excited to share some very cool stuff with you soon!

 * 🌍  I'm based in São Paulo - Brazil
-* 🧠  I'm learning React, Typescript and Next JS
+* 🧠  I'm learning Node JS and SQL

 ### Skills